Disease Reporting

 - Coordination between local and state health departments is recommended for follow-up.

-The following disease shall be reported to the state epidemiologist on a Wisconsin HIV Infection and AIDS Case Report Form, F-44338 or by other means within 72 hours after identification of a known or suspected case.
-Additionally, the following laboratory results shall be reported on all persons newly or previously diagnosed with HIV infection each time the test is conducted: all CD4+ test results (CD4+ T-lymphocyte counts and percentages), both detectable and undetectable HIV viral load results, HIV genotypic results and all components of the HIV laboratory diagnostic testing algorithm when the initial screening test is reactive.
+The following disease shall be reported to the state epidemiologist on a Wisconsin HIV Case Report Form, F-44338 (Word and PDF), electronically through the Wisconsin Electronic Disease Surveillance System (WEDSS), by fax, telephone, or mail within 72 hours after identification of a known or suspected case.
+Additionally, the following laboratory results shall be reported on all persons newly or previously diagnosed with HIV infection each time the test is conducted: all CD4+ test results (CD4+ T-lymphocyte counts and percentages), both detectable and undetectable HIV viral load results, HIV genotypic genotype results and all components of the HIV laboratory diagnostic testing algorithm when the initial screening test is reactive.
 See Wis.
 Stat. § 252.15(7)(b) and Wis.
 Admin.
 Code § DHS 145.04(3)(b)

 - Infectious disease or other condition designated as notifiable at the national level.